movingpandas/mobiml/README.md

 * **Nautilus** Vessel Route Forecasting (VRF) -- Based on https://github.com/DataStories-UniPi/Nautilus, as presented in Tritsarolis, A., Pelekis, N., Bereta, K., Zissis, D., & Theodoridis, Y. (2024).
 On Vessel Location Forecasting and the Effect of Federated Learning.
 In Proceedings of the 25th Conference on Mobile Data Management (MDM). arXiv preprint arXiv:2405.19870.
 * SummarizedAISTrajectoryClassifier -- A basic example model implementing LogisticRegression for trajectory classification in a federated learning setting.
+* GeoTrackNet -- Anomaly detection in maritime traffic patterns.
+Based on https://github.com/CIA-Oceanix/GeoTrackNet, as presented in Nguyen, D., Vadaine, R., Hajduch, G., Garello, R. (2022).
+GeoTrackNet - A Maritime Anomaly Detector Using Probabilistic Neural Network Representation of AIS Tracks and A Contrario Detection.
+In IEEE Transactions on Intelligent Transportation Systems, 23(6). arXiv:1912.00682

 ## Acknowledgements